 - 1. Number and extent of rills: Rills rarely occur on this site.
-If rills are present, they are most likely to occur after a hard rain for several continuous days, rain on frozen ground or immediately following wildfire. - 2.
-Presence of water flow patterns: Water flow patterns rarely occur on this site except following a hard rain over several continuous days or after a rain on frozen ground event.
-When they occur, they are short, disrupted by cool season perennial grasses and medium shrubs and are not extensive.
-3. Number and height of erosional pedestals or terracettes: Both are rare on this site.
+If rills are present, they are most likely to occur after a hard rain for several continuous days, rain on frozen ground and immediately following wildfire. - Presence of water flow patterns: Water flow patterns rarely occur on this site except following a hard rain over several continuous days or after a rain on frozen ground event.
+When they occur, they are short, disrupted by cool season perennial grasses and medium shrubs, and are not extensive. - 3.
+Number and height of erosional pedestals or terracettes: Pedestals are rare on this site.
 Do not misinterpret frost heaving for pedestals.
-Terracettes, when present, provide a favorable micro-site for vegetation establishment which further increases infiltration.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Data not available.
-On sites in mid-seral status, bare ground may range from 60-70 percent.
-5. Number of gullies and erosion associated with gullies: Gullies do not occur on this site.
-6. Extent of wind scoured, blowouts and/or depositional areas: Wind scoured, blowouts and/or depositional areas usually do not occur.
-Some wind erosion may occur immediately following a wildfire on soils that have fine textured surface soils.
-7. Amount of litter movement (describe size and distance expected to travel): Fine litter in the interspaces may move less than 2 feet following a significant run-off event.
-Coarse litter generally does not move.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Values should range from 3-5 but need to be tested.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Bunchgrasses, especially deep-rooted, perennials slow run-off and increase infiltration.
-Shrubs accumulate snow in the interspaces.
-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compaction layer is not present.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Cool season perennial bunchgrasses >> Sub-dominant: Medium shrubs> perennial forbs Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Wyoming big sagebrush will become decadent in the absence of fire and ungulate grazing.
-Grass and forb mortality will occur as medium shrubs increase.
-14. Average percent litter cover (%) and depth (in): Annual litter cover in the interspaces will be <10 percent to a depth of <0.1.
-Under the mature shrubs, litter is greater than 0.5 inches but more data is needed.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Annual production is 300 lbs. per acre in a year with normal precipitation and temperatures.
-Perennial grasses produce 55-65 percent of the total, forbs 3-8 percent and shrubs 30-40 percent.
+Terracettes are rare.
+Terracettes, when present, provide a favorable micro-site for vegetation establishment which further increases infiltration. - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Data not available.
+On sites in mid-seral status, bare ground may range from 30-40 percent. \\ADDITIONAL DATA IS NEEDED.\\ - 5.
+Number of gullies and erosion associated with gullies: Gullies do not occur on this site. - 6.
+Extent of wind scoured, blowouts and/or depositional areas: Wind scoured, blowouts and/or depositional areas usually do not occur.
+Some wind erosion may occur immediately following a wildfire on soils that have fine textured surface soils. - 7.
+Amount of litter movement (describe size and distance expected to travel): Fine litter in the interspaces may move less than 2 feet following a significant run-off event.
+Coarse litter generally does not move. - 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Values should range from 3 to 5 but need to be tested.

+- Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The A or A1 horizon is typically 0 to 5 inches thick.
+Structure ranges from weak very fine and fine granular to weak very fine and fine subangular blocky.
+Soil organic matter (SOM) ranges from 1 to 2 percent. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Bunchgrasses, especially deep-rooted, slow run-off and increase infiltration.
+Shrubs accumulate snow in the interspaces. - 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compaction layer may be present in areas where livestock trailing occurs.
+It will be most prevalent if grazing occurs when the soils are wet. - 12.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

+Dominant: Cool season deep-rooted perennial bunchgrasses >>medium shrubs>